beancount/docs/docs/running_beancount_and_generating_reports.md

 #### Balance Sheet (`balsheet`)<a id="balance-sheet-balsheet"></a>

-A [<span class="underline">balance sheet</span>](http://en.wikipedia.org/wiki/Balance_sheet) is a snapshot of the balances of the Assets, Liabilities and Equity accounts at a particular point in time.
+A [<u>balance sheet</u>](http://en.wikipedia.org/wiki/Balance_sheet) is a snapshot of the balances of the Assets, Liabilities and Equity accounts at a particular point in time.
 In order to build such a report, we have to move balances from the other accounts to it:

 1.  compute the balances of the Income and Expenses account at that point in time,